wfpena/knowledge-base-system/README.md

 - Line coverage

 > The generated coverage report is in HTML format and can be viewed by opening the `index.html` file in the `coverage` directory.

+---

+## NOTES: Frontend and admin user

+Currently if you open `http://localhost:3016` you will see a draft playground screen for calling the API.

+It is served from the `public` directory.

+The admin user is pre-created on startup and the credentials are:

+- Email: admin@admin.com
+- Password: admin

+> The frontend is a draft and used for initial testing and development.